ROCm/HIP/README.md

 The HIP repository maintains several branches.
 The branches that are of importance are:

+* develop branch: This is the default branch, on which the new features are still under development and visible.
+While this maybe of interest to many, it should be noted that this branch and the features under development might not be stable.
 * Main branch: This is the stable branch.
-It is up to date with the latest release branch, for example, if the latest HIP release is rocm-3.9, main branch will be the repository based on this release.
+It is up to date with the latest release branch, for example, if the latest HIP release is rocm-4.3, main branch will be the repository based on this release.
 * Release branches.
-These are branches corresponding to each ROCM release, listed with release tags, such as rocm-3.8, rocm-3.9, etc.
+These are branches corresponding to each ROCM release, listed with release tags, such as rocm-4.2, rocm-4.3, etc.

 ## Release tagging: